 David Skorupa shares some random observations from his study in the writings of John the Apostle.

 I've been SWIPED!
 My short essay on Samuel's Levitical heritage (seen here on this site) has been copied and added to a British religious website called "Teachable Hearts."
 Someone there, or a member of their group, copied my text word-for-word and made it into a downloadable Microsoft Word document (on this page) with no attribution … Continue reading (Archive) SWIPED!
-My short essay on Samuel taken by the British!
+My short essay on Samuel taken by the Brits!

 A great article at SBC.net by David Francis examines the age-old question of "just WHEN is it okay to remove a person's name from the Sunday School roll?"
 Francis sees the question and its motivations, and reinvents the argument into "when is it okay to say we're no longer ministering to this person?"
 Francis calls … Continue reading (Archive) It’s not about counting; it’s about ministry.